ZcashFoundation/zebra/book/src/dev/overview.md

 # Design Overview

-This document sketches the future design for Zebra.
+This document sketches the design for Zebra.

 ## Desiderata